geosolutions-it/osm-styles/imposm/README.md

 ```

 For the restore to work properly attention must be paid to the **version numbers**, PostgreSQL can
-restore a backup made from the same version, from earlier versions, but not from later version.
+restore a backup made from the same version, from earlier versions, but not from later versions.
 For example, if the target PostgreSQL running on Windows is a version 11, doing a backup using version 11 or 10 will work, but a backup from version 12 may fail to restore.

 The Kartoza PostGIS images used to run the import and backup can be [found on dockerhub](https://hub.docker.com/r/kartoza/postgis/tags) with a variety of versions of PostgreSQL and PostGIS to choose from.